 Insurance coverage and access to flu shots

 All health insurance plans cover influenza vaccinations, though they may place restrictions on where a person can receive the shot for free.

 - Students with the University of California Student Health Insurance Plan (UC SHIP) can access flu shots at the Student Health and Wellness Center with 100% coverage.

 - Students without UC SHIP can call the number on the back of their insurance card to be connected to a healthcare provider or location where flu shots are covered by their plan.
 Students without UC SHIP can also obtain a flu shot at the Student Health and Wellness Center by paying a $35 fee ($15 visit fee plus $20 for the flu shot).

 - Academics and staff should contact their health care provider to learn where to get their flu shot.

-Student Health and Counseling Services and Occupational Health Services will be working together to offer free flu vaccinations at the Davis campus flu clinics.
-The clinics are designed to serve students living on campus and any student, staff or academic who is not able to access flu shots through their health insurance.
-Vaccinations will be given by appointment only.
-Face coverings and physical distancing precautions will be strictly enforced.
+Student Health and Counseling Services and Occupational Health Services offered free flu vaccinations at flu clinics on the UC Davis campus, from Sept.
+14 through Oct.
+30. The clinics were designed to serve students living on campus and any student, academic or staff member unable to access flu shots through their health insurance.

 Though the free campus flu clinics have ended, students who are still seeking their dose of this season’s flu vaccine are encouraged to contact Student Health and Counseling Services through the Health e-Messaging portal to inquire about immunization availability and to make an appointment.